LaunchCodeEducation/data-analysis-data-engineering-part-1-studio/README.md

-# Data Engineering Part-1 Exercise
+# Data Engineering Part-1 Studio

-## Exercise instructions
+## Studio instructions

 For this studio, pair up with another student.